abidex4yemi/node-db-challenge/README.md

 *`Foreign key` this allows us to create a relationship between two tables*

 1. What do we need in order to have a _many to many_ relationship between two tables.

+*We need an intermediary table to connect tables together*

 ## Project Set Up